Why You Need To Play Every Day

 In tai chi, practitioners talk about getting rid of stale chi and bringing in good, fresh chi.

-When an overwhelming job confronts the person who is playful in this way, he finds a way to divide the task up to make it manageable.
+When an overwhelming job confronts a person who is playful in this way, he finds a way to divide the task up to make it manageable.

 The playful person notices things about other people, helping them see themselves in a new light, often a positive one.
 They provide a mirror for others.
 The mirror the playful person shows to the world is honest, for others are often ultimately grateful to see when their actions are a little off.